Murder of Michele MacNeill: Cosmetic surgery

 In March 2007, Martin MacNeill presented the idea to Michele of having cosmetic surgery.
 Michele was reluctant to have the surgery performed in the short term, preferring to postpone the operation for health reasons.
 She wanted to ensure that her high blood pressure was well under control, and preferred to lose some weight before the surgery.
 Martin pressed for the surgery, and Michele reportedly agreed to the facelift because she thought it would help her marriage.
 At Michele's last consultation before surgery, Martin, who was a physician at the time, reportedly gave the plastic surgeon a list of drugs he wanted prescribed to Michele.
 The surgeon prescribed Lortab, Ambien, Valium, Percocet (Oxycodone), Phenergan, and Keflex.
-Dr. Scott Thompson, who performed the surgery, admitted that he did not normally prescribe Diazepam (or Valium) and Oxycodone for his patients.
-The medication was stronger than what the surgeon would normally prescribe.
+Dr. Scott Thompson, who performed the surgery, admitted that he did not normally prescribe Diazepam (Valium) and Oxycodone for his patients.
+The medication dosages were stronger than what the surgeon would normally prescribe.

 The surgery was conducted on April 3, 2007.
 Michele spent the night in the hospital, and was released on April 4.
 The following morning, Michele was found to be "unresponsive" by her oldest daughter, Alexis, who was on break from medical school.
 Her father, Martin, told her that he "probably over-medicated" his wife.
 Although Michele survived, Alexis then took care of dispensing medicine to her mother during the rest of her stay at her parents' home.
 According to Alexis, Michele was fearful of Martin's efforts to give her medicine she did not need.
 On April 6, 2007, Michele told Alexis that “if anything happens to me, make sure it was not your dad.”